sizovs/PipelinR/README.md

 > **PipelinR** is a lightweight command processing pipeline ❍ ⇢ ❍ ⇢ ❍ for your Java awesome app.

-You can build a flexible service layer with PipelinR.
+It's like [MediatR](https://github.com/jbogard/MediatR), but for Java – great for building a flexible service layer.

 ### What makes PipelinR awesome